Using Speedflex HDI to document stacks with coated and uncoated areas

 Coated stack

-Start by creating the uncoated stack in the Stack Editor, then press F4 to open the Speedflex HDI Navigator:
+Start by creating the uncoated pcb stackup (the Master stack) in the Stack Editor, then press F4 to open the Speedstack HDI Navigator:

 Uncoated stack